rjvbeek/rjvbeek.github.io/README.md

 Designed for mobile.

-Special thanks to Nick for valuable input and testing.
+Special thanks to Nick for valuable ideas, input and testing.

+Thanks to u/The_Hateful_Kate for all her work on legendary animal hunting, thanks for sharing to improve this tracker.